johncai117/VQA-Project/README.md

 Python API and Evaluation Code for v2.0 and v1.0 releases of the VQA dataset.
 ===================

+## Edits and Changes ##

+I built on the codebase for VQA as part of a project for Advanced Computer Vision.
+I implemented the bi-directional LSTM and combined it with ResNet101 features for the visual question answering challenge.

 ## VQA v2.0 release ##
 This release consists of
 - Real